FreeSpaceMind/AntennaPattern/README.md

 clean_pattern = pattern.apply_mars(maximum_radial_extent=0.5)
 ```

+## Usage with AI
+The AntennaPattern_reference.md file is intended to be a minimal instruction set to provide to AI models so that they can sucessfully use the AntennaPattern package.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.